 Possible causes of the black screen problem in Internet Explorer could be that the web page may have a feature or features which trigger rendering conflicts with the graphics processing unit (GPU).

-Yes, they are designed to speed up web page rendering and enhance features of software applications.
-But the graphics processing unit (GPU) and some software add-ons, when handling certain web page features, may cause the display of a black screen in Internet Explorer (IE).
+The graphics processing unit (GPU) and some software add-ons, when handling certain web page features, may cause the display of a black screen in Internet Explorer.

 - Click the Windows Start button.

-Solution 3 – Uninstall or remove add-ons and extensions you recently added to your IE browser
+4. Uninstall or remove add-ons and extensions you added to your IE browser

 - Launch Internet Explorer (IE).